OWhN Financial Support

 |Regional Lactation Support||Provide lactation support for mothers in OWhN service area||Critical access grant awarded to CHI St. Anthony||$150,000||Awarded to begin on 7/15/16|

 In addition to the projects listed above, the Oregon Washington health Network is currently in the planning stage for a number of additional projects.
-These include a regional broadband consortium, hiring of a full-time regional health professions recruiter and program coordinator, and aging services.
-Full implementation of value based care is also a high priority of the network.
+These include establishment of a community recovery center, implementing Veteran Drug Court and health related employment and training programs.

 New Project in Eastern Oregon and Washington Funded by Cambia Health Foundation will Transform How Health Care is Delivered.